sagemath/trac_to_gh/Issue 7674.md

 # Issue 7674: fix bug in c_graph backends in_degree and out_degree

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7674

 Original creator: rlm